jovsa/UCI-HAR-dataPrep/CodeBook.md

 "testDataDir" - Location of the testing data in ./data/UCI HAR Dataset
 "trainDataDir" - Location of the training data in ./data/UCI HAR Dataset

-## Code Documentation
+### Code Documentation
-#### Section explains the overall process of <code>source("run\_analysis.R")</code>.
+##### Section explains the overall process of <code>source("run\_analysis.R")</code>.

->Note: The R file has inline documentation as required.
+>Note: The R file <code>run\_analysis.R</code>, has inline documentation as required.
 The purpose of this section is to provide high-level guidance.
-For detailed information, refer to <code>source("run\_analysis.R")</code>.
+For detailed information, refer to the source code.
 </br>

   1. Extract data from the UCI HAR and download it in ./data.
-  2. Load the data in the R work space in data.frame for each data set without any modifications.
+  2. Load the data in the R work space in a data.frame for each data set without any modifications.
+  3. Add column labels to both the testing and the training data set.
-  2. Add test subjects to the testing and training data sets through a column combination.
+  4. Add test subjects to the testing and training data sets through a column combination.
+  5. Join activity data with the test subjects form the testing and training data set.
-  3. Add activity labels  to the respective testing and training data set through the use of joins.
+  6. Add activity labels  to the respective testing and training data set with the use of joins.
-  4. Merges the training and the test sets to create one data set.
+  7. Merges the training and the test sets to create one data set.
 This will be done through a row merge as both these data sets have identical dimensions.
-  5. Extracts only the columns which provide information on the mean and standard deviation for each measurement.
+  8. Extracts only the columns which provide information on the mean and standard deviation for each measurement.
-  6. Creates a independent tidy data set with the average of each column from the previous step grouped by each activity and by each subject.
+  9. Creates a independent tidy data set with the average of each column from the previous step grouped by each activity and by each subject.
-  7. Output a tidy data file in .csv and a copy in .txt
+  10. Output a tidy data file in .csv and a copy in .txt